ngoalong8801/ngoalong8801/README.md

 - I’m currently learning everything
 - I’m looking to collaborate with other programmers
-- 2021 Goals: Contribute more to Open Source projects
 - Fun fact: I love to read book and play guitar.

 ### Connect with me: